Lalena Shaver Lalena Shaver

 She also, somewhat late in life, discovered the profound joy of walking.

 Once she discovered it, she never looked back.
-For years Mollie has gone out five to six days a week — She was a lean mean walking machine who took this commitment seriously.
+Since she has been with us, 5 years now, Mollie has gone out five to six days a week — A little chunky at first, she is now a lean mean walking machine who has taken this commitment seriously.
+Her world at first was her home, owning every inch of it.
+Then the neighborhood.
 She used to lead the way, setting the pace, nose forward, all business, absolutely certain of where she was going and how long it should take.
 She owned every route we ever walked together.
 We were in her neighborhood, and she let everyone know it.

 What hasn’t changed is she is in charge of this family.
 She has always known it.
 We stopped pretending otherwise years ago.